powerseb/powerseb.github.io/_posts/2023-06-10-LSASS-parsing-without-a-cat.md

 - Header - the file starts with a header which contains basic information about the file, like Version, Timestamp etc. The relevant information for further analysis is the "NumberOfStreams" and the "StreamDirectoryRVA".
 The rest of the data is organized in different "streams" which contain several types of information (e.g., Systeminformation, Credentials etc.).
 - Directories - So for each Stream (indicated by the NumbersOfStreams) we want to parse, we need to identify the type of the stream, the start and end address.
 This provides us with a table of content for our memory dump.
 - Stream - Now we can parse every available stream based on the indicated type.
-This means when the stream type "7" is identified, this is mapped to the "SystemInfoStream" and therefore the data of the stream need to be parsed with the corresponding template.
+This means when the stream type "7" is identified, this is mapped to the "SystemInfoStream" and therefore the data of the stream needs to be parsed with the corresponding template.

 Within the dump there are multiple Streams - to get what we want (reminder - hashes, tickets etc.) we "only" require the following streams.
 The short description is based on the documentation from [Microsoft](https://learn.microsoft.com/en-us/windows/win32/api/minidumpapiset/ne-minidumpapiset-minidump_stream_type)